The Journal of Cell Biology

 Dartmouth Digital Commons Citation

 Fratti, Rutilio A.; Jun, Youngsoo; Merz, Alexey J.; Margolis, Nathan; and Wickner, William, "Interdependent Assembly of Specific Regulatory Lipids and Membrane Fusion Proteins into the Vertex Ring Domain of Docked Vacuoles" (2004).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1452.